Bifurcations of highly inclined near halo orbits using Moser regularization: Numerical Results

-The bifurcation diagram of halo orbits in the Earth-Moon system is shown in Figure~\ref{fig:bif-graph-EM}.
-We observe the same topological structure as in the Saturn-Enceladus system, with the graphs displaying the same sequence of bifurcations but at different parameter scales.
+The bifurcation diagram of halo orbits in the Earth--Moon system is shown in Figure~\ref{fig:bif-graph-EM}, with numerical data for selected orbits given in Table~\ref{tbl:data-halo}.
+We observe the same topological structure as in the Saturn--Enceladus system, with the graphs displaying the same sequence of bifurcations but at different parameter scales.
 The perturbation from Hill's problem is more pronounced, with less symmetry between $L_1$ and $L_2$ halo families and more distorted bifurcation diagrams.